What is a Network? | Exploring Computer Networking Components

 1. Bus Topology

-Bus topology: computers on a single communication channel.
+Bus network: PCs on a single communication channel.
 Hence, all devices connect through one cable.

 1. Ring Topology

-Ring topology: computers in a circular sequence.
+A ring network: computers in a circular sequence.
 Furthermore, each PC connects to the next, terminating the circle.
-PCs connect directly to the server for all communication.
+Devices connect directly to the server for all communication.
 Additionally, this contact process occurs through the server.

 1. Star Topology

-Star topology: nodes form a tree-like structure.
+Star network: nodes form a tree-like structure.
 Furthermore, this format resembles a series of connected star networks.

 1. Tree Topology